If you sometimes struggle with your glass painting, there are 3 problems you might need to fix ...

 You also learn just the right amount of water (surprisingly little) and gum Arabic to add so that you make a lump (and don't make soup which dries like concrete).

-There is a technique.
+There is a method.

 You learn it through the videos.